 What Are Some Life Coaching Skills

-First things first—if you’re going to be a life coach, you need to be able to coach.
-But what does coaching look like?
+First things first—if you’re going to be a life coach, you need to be able to run a coaching session.
+But what does a coaching session look like?
 One good way to find out is to get coached yourself!
 You can find coaches all over social media who are offering free initial coaching sessions.
 Or you can go so far as to hire a coach.

-A typical coaching session will be a 1-on-1 video call.
+A typical coaching session will be done via 1-on-1 video call.
 As a coach, you ask the client questions, the client answers, and you guide the client through a journey of self-discovery, self-awareness, and empowerment.
-To that end, here are some examples of skills a great life coach will probably have developed:
+To that end, here are some examples of skills a great life coach will want to develop: